|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 It is not important that you understand the reasons for this right from the beginning, but it is important that you remember that for any power transformer, the maximum flux density is obtained when the transformer is idle.
 Please don't forget this .

-Elsewhere on the Net you will find claims that the maximum power available from a transformer is limited by saturation of the core - this is unmitigated drivel, is completely false and must be ignored or you will never understand transformers properly!
+Elsewhere on the Net you will find claims that the maximum power available from a transformer is limited by saturation of the core - this is drivel, completely false and must be ignored or you will never understand transformers properly!

 The information provided here is accurate and correct, and anyone who claims different is wrong!
 That might sound harsh, but it's true nonetheless.